Board Meeting 2022:

-Royce Engstrom has been in higher education for over 40 years, serving as a chemistry faculty member for about half of that time and as an administrator for the other half.
-He served as President of the University of Montana for six years and is now teaching and doing research in chemistry again.
+Royce Engstrom recently retired from a 41-year career in higher education, serving as a chemistry professor for about half of that time and as an administrator for the other half.
+He served as President of the University of Montana for six years and was a member of several national-level organizations and boards.
 He has always been interested in music, playing the guitar and mandolin for fun, and now a little piano.
 His wife, Mary, is also a life-long educator.
 They have two children and two grandchildren.
 Royce feels extremely fortunate to be on the SOR Board.

 Donna Mendelson worked in photographic collections in the Arizona State Museum and taught first and second grade before going back to school to study English and American literature.
 She is especially interested in literature and the environment—literary representations of our human relationships with the natural world—and taught at the State University of New York at Binghamton and the University of Montana.
 She listens to both classical and traditional music and served on the board of directors of the Tucson Friends of Traditional Music and Fiddle and Bow in Winston-Salem, NC.